playmint/ds/README.md

 Once in the Tile Fabricator, you can design and export a map file.

-If you then rename the .yml file to a .yaml and move it into a new folder within `ds/contracts/src/maps/`, you will be able to run the ds apply command, like so:
+If you then rename the .yml file to a .yaml and move it to your desired location, you will be able to run the ds apply command, like so:
-`ds apply -R -f ./contracts/src/maps/quest-map/$YOUR-FOLDER-NAME`
+`ds apply -R -f ./path/to/mymap.yaml`

 </details>